tothmarci25/advent-of-ts/README.md

-# advent-of-code-ts
+# :christmas_tree: advent-of-code-ts
-:christmas_tree: TypeScript Solutions for Advent of Code
+> TypeScript Solutions for Advent of Code

 ## Setup
 ```